-All permits fall into two basic categories: Those that require plan review and those that do not require plan review (also referred to as over-the-counter permits).
+All permits fall into two basic categories: Those that require plan review and those that do not require plan review.

 What's the difference?
 The distinction depends on your project's scope of work and complexity.

-We issue the permit over-the-counter, which means you receive your permit the same day you apply.
+We issue the permit the same day you apply.
 You do not need to submit plans or drawings with your application.
 We will inspect the work permitted when you request your inspection.